 Beef Ambassador Program

-High school and middle school students are invited to become beef ambassadors.
-These students will speak on behalf of the industry and share facts, educational information and personal stories about the cattle industry with other students and the public.
-Ambassadors will be provided with materials and coached by mentors to help them in this endeavor.
+High school, middle school and elementary students are invited to become beef ambassadors.
+These students speak on behalf of the industry and share facts, educational information and personal stories about the cattle industry with other students and the public.
+Ambassadors are provided with materials and coached by mentors to help them in this endeavor.

-In addition, they will be encouraged to create social media content to be shared on Facebook, Instagram and other social media platforms.
+In addition, they are encouraged to create social media content to be shared on Facebook, Instagram and other social media platforms.

-Being a Beef Ambassador allows students to jump start their agriculture careers, provides learning opportunities, builds an impressive resume and fosters leadership and life skills.
+Being a Beef Ambassador allows students to jump start their agriculture careers, builds an impressive resume and fosters leadership and life skills.

 What are some things a Beef Ambassador might do?